zxku/Allium58CAD/readme.md

 &nbsp;
 # Solidworks Shortcuts Sketching and Modeling

-In this list, I have only included the shortcuts relevant to the Tools layer of the Allium58CAD key layout.
+In this list, I have only included the shortcuts relevant to the CAD layer of the Allium58CAD key layout.
 The full List, including defalut shortcuts, is availible as a PDF in the firmware section.

 &nbsp;